LisNadya/OOAD/README.md

 # OOAD
-A chess game called Myrmidon for OOAD assignment
+A chess game called Myrmidon for our OOAD assignment